Skip to content

 pytest

-The Playwright tests target the sample app’s CRUD flows (modal create and bulk selection).
+The Playwright tests target the sample app’s CRUD flows, inline editing, favourites, row-action menus, and tooltip lifecycle.
 Browser binaries are baked into the Docker image; if you are running outside Docker, install them manually:

 playwright install chromium